reactjs/react.dev/content/docs/higher-order-components.md

 ```
 In other words, `connect` is a higher-order function that returns a higher-order component!

 This form may seem confusing or unnecessary, but it has a useful property.
-Single-argument HOCs like the one returned by the `connect` function have the signature `Component => Component`.
+Single-argument HOCs like the one returned by the `connect` function has the signature `Component => Component`.
 Functions whose output type is the same as its input type are really easy to compose together.

 ```js
 // Instead of doing this...